The-Old-Castle-Defense/docs/rewards-after-the-battle.md

 <div>

 There is a check on the strength of the attack power of both factions every 960 blocks.
-The Faction with the superior attack power wins the battle (~4 hours).\
+The Faction with the superior attack power wins the battle.\
 The victorious battle is recorded in the total score of the Siege of the Castle.
-At the end of the Siege (~14 days), the team with the most victories in battles is considered the winner.
+At the end of the Siege, the team with the most victories in battles is considered the winner.
 </div>

 ### Battle Reward

 At the end of each battle, there is a distribution of $SPH.
 The amount of $SPH is determined by the formula.

-## Formula
+## The amount of $SPH

 ::card_formula
 ::formula